taskcluster/taskcluster-worker/docs/engine-flow.md

 resources such as log and garbage collector.

 An engine is usually only instantiated once during the startup process.
-For testing purposes it is encouraged that engines are be reentrant, through this requirement can be avoided when tests are written.
+For testing purposes it is encouraged that engines be reentrant, through this requirement can be avoided when tests are written.

 When an `Engine` isn't needed anymore and all of sandbox builders, sandboxes and